-Taxotere has many side effects in addition to the recent discovery that the drug may also cause permanent alopecia (hair loss) in patients.
-This information was not disclosed by the manufacturer Sanofi-Aventis, who charges $2,500 a dose for the potentially life-saving drug.
+Taxotere has many side effects, in addition to the recent discovery that the drug may also cause permanent alopecia (hair loss) in patients.
+This information was not disclosed by the manufacturer Sanofi-Aventis, who charges $2,500 per four milliliter dose for the potentially life-saving drug.

 Why do people use Taxotere?